 Curb drainage inlets will be located at the low points of all the streets and at intersections.
-These inlets will each contain a BMP Snout stormwater quality structure.
-The BMP Snout forms a baffle in the inlet which separates floatable debris and oils from heavier solids which sink to the bottom of the inlet.
-The intermediate layer of discharge flows out of the inlets to the storm sewer with reductions of oils, sediments and solids.
-Additionally, Bio-Skirt oil booms will be installed with each BMP Snout to soak up floating oils and enhance hydrocarbon removal.
+These inlets will each contain a BMP SNOUT® stormwater quality structure.
+Additionally, Bio-Skirt oil booms will be installed with each Snout to soak up floating oils and enhance hydrocarbon removal.